jonzarecki/bus_line_tracker/README.md

 ## Acknowledgments

 - Israeli Ministry of Transport for providing the SIRI API
+- Stride API for data access
 - Home Assistant community for support and inspiration
+- Folium for map visualizations

 ## Support